lahiruherath/lahiruherath.github.io/index.md

 Business or sector  | University

-*Studied in the Regional Centre of Robotics Technology, Mechanical Engineering department of Chulalongkorn University, Thailand.
+</br>*Studied in the Regional Centre of Robotics Technology, Mechanical Engineering department of Chulalongkorn University, Thailand.
 Gained adequate knowledge in forward and inverse kinematics, adaptive control systems, sensosray 626 pc cards, python and visual studio.
-Worked on a master/ slave robotic arm manipulation using haptic devices.*
+Worked on a master/ slave robotic arm manipulation using haptic devices.*</br>

 Title       | Description